Joe Rose (American football)

-Joseph Harold Rose (born June 24, 1957) is a former American football tight end who played six seasons for the Miami Dolphins from 1980 to 1985 and one game for the Los Angeles Rams in 1987 in the National Football League.
+Joseph Harold Rose (born June 24, 1957) is an American former professional football player who was a tight end for six seasons with the Miami Dolphins from 1980 to 1985 and one game for the Los Angeles Rams in 1987 of the National Football League (NFL).
+He played college football for the California Golden Bears.
+He lives in Davie, Florida.

 Football career

-Rose played high school football at Marysville, Ca., where he led Northern California in reception yardage in his senior year.
-Rose played college football for the University of California, Berkeley, and was the hero of the 1979 Big Game between Cal and Stanford.
+Rose played high school football at Marysville High School in Marysville, California, where he led Northern California in reception yardage in his senior year.
+Rose played college football at the University of California, Berkeley, and was the hero of the 1979 Big Game between Cal and Stanford.
 He caught the game-winning touchdown pass, which was originally ruled incomplete but later changed (correctly) to a touchdown.

-He was drafted in the seventh round (185th overall pick) of the 1980 NFL Draft by the Dolphins.
+Rose was selected in the seventh round (185th overall pick) of the 1980 NFL draft by the Dolphins.
 Rose's best season in the NFL came in 1983 where he made 29 receptions for 345 yards and 3 touchdowns.
 His career statistics were 112 receptions, for 1493 yards with 13 touchdown receptions.
 Rose is best known for catching Hall of Famer Dan Marino's first ever touchdown pass in 1983.